 tx-power in mW increases 10 times with every 10 dBm.
 See the dBm to mW table.

-If your country is set to US while installation. most probably your card should operate on 30 dBm(1000 mW)
+If your country is set to US while installation. then your card should operate on 30 dBm(1000 mW)

-ifconfig wlan1mon down #Bring down the interface iw reg set US #Set region to be US ifconfig wlan1mon up #Bring the interface up iwconfig wlan1mon #Check tx-power, should be 30 dBm
+ifconfig wlan0mon down # Bring down the interface iw reg set US # Set region to be US ifconfig wlan0mon up # Bring the interface up iwconfig wlan0mon # Check tx-power, should be 30 dBm

-If you are thinking why we need to change region to operate our card at 1000mW.
+If you are thinking about why we need to change the region to operate our card at 1000mW.
 Here is why

-because different countries have different legal allowance of Wireless devices at certain power and frequency.
-That is why Linux distribution have this information built in and you need to change your region to allow yourself to operate at that frequency and power.
+Because different countries have a different legal allowance of Wireless devices at certain power and frequency.
+That is why Linux distribution has this information built in and you need to change your region to allow yourself to operate at that frequency and power.